espressif/esp-who/README.md

 * **Recognition** is to identify the particular person, and it needs the results of detection.
 It is implemented with MobileFace model.

+* **Optimization** is mainly to increase the precision of the inference, and to accelerate the whole process.
+But also it might change the structure of the network, update the coefficients, refactor the code, etc.

 Both input and output are flexible.